 - A. If a property owner wishes to remove or replant trees outside the provisions of this chapter, they may request a Resolution by Agreement.
 The Public Works Director, in the Director's sole discretion, may enter into a Resolution by Agreement, subject to the following criteria: - 1.
 Where circumstances exist rendering compliance with the provisions of this chapter impractical; - 2.
 Where such compliance would create unnecessary hardships to the owner of land or buildings; or - 3.
 When the Director finds that an alternative tree replacement plan would be consistent with the general purpose and intent of the tree preservation code. - 4.
 The property is not shown on Figure A. Those properties are only eligible for a Tree Management Permit, not a Resolution by Agreement. - B. The agreement may include, but is not limited to, the following: - 1.
 The number of trees allowed to be removed in one year under the provisions of Sections 16.12.150 and 16.12.170 (I) (3) may be increased when the additional removal would enhance the overall health and safety of the trees that remain. - a.
 Two years' total tree removal is allowed under a Resolution by Agreement. - i.
-The agreement shall prohibit future tree removal for the number of years that would have elapsed had the trees been removed pursuant to the code. - a.
+The agreement shall prohibit future tree removal for the number of years that would have elapsed had the trees been removed pursuant to the code. - ii.
 Example: In the R-87 zone district, 8 trees per year may be removed under the routine property maintenance provisions.
-If a removal and replacement agreement allowed 16 trees to be removed in one year, no further tree removal would be allowed for 2 years following the issuance of the permit. - b.
+If a Resolution by Agreement allowed 16 trees to be removed in one year, no further tree removal would be allowed for 2 years following the issuance of the permit. - b.
 Removal of more than two years' total trees requires an approved Tree Management Permit.

-- 2. Replacement tree species may be substituted in areas where a different tree species would be better suited for the location. - 3.
-Alternate replacement tree locations may be approved. - 4.
+- 2. Alternate replacement tree locations may be approved. - 3.
 One Exceptional Tree may be removed every five years. - a.
 The Director may approve only one Exceptional Tree removal every five years under a Resolution by Agreement. - b.
-Removal of more than one Exceptional Tree every five years requires an approved Tree Management Permit. - 5.
+Removal of more than one Exceptional Tree every five years requires an approved Tree Management Permit. - 4.
 Removal & replacement of trees from setbacks adjacent to public rights-of-way: - a.
 Removal: In the UR & R-14.5 zone districts, one tree may be removed every 3 years. - b.
-Replacement: - i.
-Trees removed from setbacks adjacent to public rights-of-way shall be replaced at a 1:1 ratio. - ii.
-The replacement tree must meet the criteria listed in 16.12.120. - c.
-Removal of more three than the maximum allowable listed in Subsection 5a above requires an approved Tree Management Permit. - 6.
+Replacement: The replacement tree must meet the criteria listed in 16.12.120. - c.
+Removal of more than the maximum allowable listed in Subsection 4a above requires an approved Tree Management Permit. - 5.
 Removal and replacement of trees in a geologic hazard area buffer - a.
 Removal - i.
 Removal of a tree in a geologic hazard area buffer shall comply with the maximum tree removal allowed under 16.12.150 Table 1. - ii.
 A proposal to remove trees within 50 feet of the top of the steep slope shall require an approved Tree Management Permit. - b.
 Replacement - i.
 Trees removed from geologic hazard area buffers shall be replaced at a rate of three replacement trees for each tree removed. - ii.
 The replacement tree must meet the criteria listed in 16.12.120. - C. By entering into the removal and replacement agreement, the property owner waives the right to a hearing before the Examiner under this chapter or any other appeal regarding the agreement.